About

 Where did that fresh-faced lad with trowel and dibber go?

-He has had a regular column in Gardeners World magazine for the past fifteen years.
-He has also written features for The English Garden, The Daily Telegraph, Financial Times, The Garden, Countryfile, House and Garden, The Garden Design Journal, Gardens Illustrated and many others.
+He has had a regular column in Gardeners World magazine for the past eighteen years.
+He has also written features for The English Garden, Country Life, The Daily Telegraph, Financial Times, The Garden, Countryfile, House and Garden, The Garden Design Journal, Gardens Illustrated and many others.
 His blog has been going since 2006 and he has contributed to many other blogs both in this country and abroad.
-He won Garden Media Guild Journalist of the Year 2019 and Blog of the Year in 2009 and 2013.
+He won Garden Media Guild Journalist of the Year 2019 (was shortlisted in 2022 and 2024) and Blog of the Year in 2009 and 2013.

 “I was never a childhood prodigy: one of those at the sound of whose toddling footsteps roses would preen and daisies turn their heads in expectant glee.
 I stumbled upon gardening by accident and there is seldom a day that passes when I am not thankful for that accident – just think, I could have stumbled upon tax accountancy or estate agency but instead I was fortunate enough to become a gardener.
 I discovered that I not only rather enjoyed it but also was not totally incompetent and thus I spent the following years turfing, laying slabs, erecting fences and doing lots and lots of digging.